NREL/lore/loredash/README.md

 		3. File -> Refresh
 		4. Close
 		5. If this fails, restart your computer.
+	3. Open Settings -> General and check "Use the WSL 2 based engine".
+Follow the instructions to install if needed.
 3. Open the Images section in Docker Desktop and delete any prior lore images (if not the first time testing)
 4. Right-click the Docker tray icon and switch to Linux containers if needed (if there’s an option that says ‘Switch to Windows containers..’ then you’re already set)
 5. Create a new folder outside of the lore repo and copy to it `docker-compose.yml`